DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 > [!info]+ **Where's Ezmerelda?**
 > In the days leading up to the players’ first full moon in Vallaki, Ezmerelda is searching the Svalich Wood near Krezk for signs of the missing Ilya Krezkov, as well as the den of the werewolf pack that haunts those woods.
 She doesn’t plan to return to the Abbey until the second day after the players' first full moon in Vallaki.

-After passing through the north gate, the players pass <span class="citation">S7.
-Graveyard (p.
-148)</span> and approach <span class="citation">S10.
-Abbey Entrance (p.
+After passing through the north gate, the players pass <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-village-of-krezk#S7Graveyard">S7.
+Graveyard</a> (p.
+148)</span> and approach <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-village-of-krezk#S10AbbeyEntrance">S10.
+Abbey Entrance</a> (p.
 148)</span>.

 If Otto and Zygfrek are accompanying the players, Otto leaps toward the wooden doors and knocks three times, whinnying in greeting.
-A few moments later, Clovin Belview (who is as described in <span class="citation">S17.
-Loft and Belfry (p.
+A few moments later, Clovin Belview (who is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-village-of-krezk#S17LoftandBelfry">S17.
+Loft and Belfry</a> (p.
 152)</span>) answers the door and greets him skeptically, noting with irritation, “You’re not supposed to leave your posts."

 Otto apologizes for doing so, and Zygfrek introduces the players and their purpose (if shared).
-Clovin then inspects the players for a moment, then turns and invites them to follow him into <span class="citation">S12.
-Courtyard (p.
+Clovin then inspects the players for a moment, then turns and invites them to follow him into <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-village-of-krezk#S12Courtyard">S12.
+Courtyard</a> (p.
 150)</span>, toward the main hall, where the Abbot awaits.
 (If they do, Otto and Zygfrek then return to their posts—and their naps.)

 > [!lore]+ **The Belviews' Perfection**
-> When the Belviews’ ancestors came to the Abbot over a century ago as described in <span class="citation">The Abbot (p.
+> When the Belviews’ ancestors came to the Abbot over a century ago as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-village-of-krezk#RoleplayingtheAbbot">The Abbot</a> (p.
 225)</span>, they did not suffer leprosy, but a congenital disease that struck in early adulthood, leaving its victims physically frail and prematurely aged in appearance.
 >
 > The Abbot, though able to cure ordinary illness, could not heal them of this condition.
 Frustrated, desperate, and reluctantly encouraged by the Belviews’ pleas, the Abbot searched for other means of doing so.
 >